 facilities, and athletic offices.
 An addition to this facility houses three new classrooms.

-will be members of the “Ferrum Y”.
+and full-time faculty and staff are members of the "Ferrum Y".

 ADAMS LAKE, in the center of campus, and two nearby ponds stocked with fish are used

 TITMUS AGRICULTURAL CENTER is an area used to demonstrate agricultural and environmental

 techniques and provide practical experience in the application of principles and techniques